-He is the author of The Information: A History, a Theory, a Flood.
+In 2012 he published the best-selling The Information: A History, a Theory, a Flood, winner of the Royal Society Winton Prize.
 His first book, Chaos, was a National Book Award and Pulitzer Prize finalist and a national bestseller.
 He collaborated with the photographer Eliot Porter on Nature’s Chaos and with developers at Autodesk on Chaos: The Software.
 His other books include the best-selling biographies, Genius: The Life and Science of Richard Feynman and Isaac Newton, both shortlisted for the Pulitzer Prize, as well as Faster and What Just Happened.
-They have been translated into twenty-five languages.
+They have been translated into thirty languages.

 In 1989-90 he was the McGraw Distinguished Lecturer at Princeton University.
 For some years he wrote the Fast Forward column in the New York Times Magazine.